 - Cook until all the moisture evaporates.
 This can be done on a slightly higher flame to quicken the process, but make sure you stir often.

 - Add cardamom powder.
 Stir well.

-- Switch off the heat and garnish carrot halwa with nuts.
+- Switch off the heat and garnish carrot halwa with sliced nuts.

 How to make gajar ka halwa with milkmaid or condensed milk

-3. Mix well and continue to cool on a medium heat.
+4. Mix well and continue to cook on a medium heat.